krnwonseungee/p2-guide/lightning-talks/lt-week6.md

 ## Available Talks
   *  Exceptions and Errors in Sinatra
-  * Observer Design Pattern

   * Closures
   * Testing with API's
-  *
   * Prototypical Inheritance without new
   * Adapter Design Pattern
   * Template Method